Dewatering for the Repair of Leaking Serpentine Trunk Water Mains

 The dewatering project to repair the leaking Serpentine trunk water mains was carried out successfully.
 It balanced the technical requirements of the excavation works with the environmental responsibilities associated with groundwater management.
 The proactive approach to monitoring and management ensured minimal disruption and compliance with environmental standards, ultimately leading to the successful repair of the water mains and restoration of normal service.

-National Pump & Energy (NPE) was engaged to support a critical infrastructure project with a temporary sewer bypass solution.
-The…
+National Pump & Energy was engaged to design, supply, install, and maintain a temporary sewer bypass pumping system to support…